cronvel/spellcast/doc/adventurer.md

 Make: your own adventure!

-**Spellcast** is a scripting language, interpreter and clients with powerful capabilities.
+**Spellcast** is a scripting language, an interpreter/server, plus a terminal and a web clients with powerful capabilities.

-It's main purpose is to build game in the spirit of old roleplay gamebooks, or anything with scenario and player decisions.
+It's main purpose is to create scenario with branches, so you can build game in the spirit of old roleplay gamebooks out of the box.

-Spellcast can be embedded into your app, to allow users to create content, item, campaign and so on.
+But Spellcast can also be embedded into your app, to allow users to create content, item, campaign and so on.

-This page focus on the *adventure* capabilities of spellcast.
+This page focus on the *adventure* capabilities of spellcast, but Spellcast is also a task-runner.